 These are the perfect opportunities for enthusiastic and confident individuals who wish to expand upon their knowledge across a wide range of skills and expertise.

 To apply for a position, please send an email including your resume, the position, and a quick note about why you?re interested to email@example.com.

 Joining a Team

 If you find yourself looking for a team to join, there are a few ways to approach this task:

-- Reference the BRAC website for the list of all active teams and determine which ones include women.
-Contact the team director of each, inquiring whether they have available space for additional athletes and/or whether they accept riders of your category ( Ie. Some teams accept Cat 4 women, some do not).
+- See the CCO website for the list of all active teams and determine which ones include women.
+Contact the team director of each, inquiring whether they have available space for additional athletes and/or whether they accept riders of your category (Some teams accept Cat 4/5 women+; some do not).

-- Attend a race and speak with the women in your event about their teams- ask what they like and do not like, and how you can go about joining their team.
+- Attend a race and speak with the women+ in your event about their teams- ask what they like and do not like, and how you can go about joining their team.
 Some teams require references or recommendations from current members, on behalf of new members.
-So networking at the events is a great way to get your foot in the door.
+Networking at the events is a great way to get your foot in the door.

 - Keep in mind that most teams select their rosters in the fall for the following season.
 If you are applying for a team mid-season, or at the beginning of the calendar year, you may find that everyone has filled their roster and they are not taking on new riders.
 Ask if you can add your name to a wait list or if you could guest ride with the team at an event.

 - Most important, try to seek out teams that mirror your goals, whether it?s having fun, socializing, racing on a very serious level, serving the community.
 Be sure you find a good fit so you can align your own goals with the team?s (otherwise, it can make for a very long season!).